Token exchange

 It is thereby possible to token exchange an external access token to an internal access token valid for the resource.

-During the token exchange sequence both the claims' transformations and limitations is executed firs on the up-party and then on the down-party.
+During the token exchange sequence both the claims' transformations and limitations is executed firs on the authentication method and then on the application registration.

 The OpenID Connect client backend application do a token exchange call to FoxIDs.
 Authenticating the internal OAuth 2.0 client and passing the external access token while asking (with a scope) for an access token to the resource.
 If success, the OpenID Connect client backend application get back an access token and can now call the resource.